Frequently Asked Questions

 How can I join a carpool to help with the morning and / or afternoon commute?

-Sign up on our Carpool Survey and you will receive survey results for your zip code the second week of school.
+Sign up on our Carpool Survey and you will receive survey results for your zip code the first week of school.
 Families plan their own carpool arrangements.
-All carpools must be identified to the Main Office to help us dismiss your students to the designated adult driver.
-Click here to join our carpool network. https://goo.gl/forms/YbYvd3c4jR6g0aE03
+All carpools and HOV arrangements must be identified to the Main Office to help us release your students to the designated adult driver(s).

 How will the school communicate news and information to my family?

-You can expect regular and consistent communications from us through a school wide bi weekly bulletin “Community Connection”, Principal messages, teacher updates and the PTO Blast.
+You can expect regular and consistent communications from us through school wide emails, messages from the administration, teacher updates, Board Briefs, and the PTO Blast.
+You can also follow us on Facebook for additional content about school happenings.

 What if my child gets injured or feels ill during the school day?

-AFA staff members are trained in First Aid and CPR.
+All AFA staff members are trained in First Aid, CPR, and EpiPen administration.
 Injured students will be treated with appropriate First Aid procedures.
 If the injury requires first aid attention, parents will be contacted immediately via RenWeb email notification or phone call.
 Students who become sick during the school day by developing a fever* and / or vomiting, will not be permitted in the classroom.
-Students who leave school with a fever and / or vomiting symptoms are not permitted to attend school the following day.
+Students who leave school with a fever and / or vomiting symptoms are not permitted to attend school the following day, including after-school activities.
 Fever and / or vomiting symptoms must be no longer present, without the use of medication, for at least 24 hours before returning to school.
 Parents will be contacted for immediate student pick up. *A fever is defined as a temperature greater than 100 degrees.

 Students will be excused from PE only for valid reasons and with a written excuse.
-Parents can email email@example.com or send a written excuse to school with their child.
-The AFA will maintain a record of excused PE absences.
+Parents can email firstname.lastname@example.org or send a written excuse to school with their child.
+The AFA will maintain a record of excused PE absences in their student files.

 What if my child gets sick at home?